prismelabs/prismeanalytics.com/src/blog/understanding-utm-parameters.md

 UTM stands for **U**rchin **T**racking **M**odule, a term coined by Google Analytics.
 Essentially, UTM parameters are **small strings of text that can be added to the end of URLs to track specific aspects of your online campaigns**.
-These parameters provide valuable insights into how users interact with your website or landing pages after clicking on an ad or link.
+These parameters enable analytics services such as [Prisme](/) to knows how users landed on your website after clicking on an ad or link.

+Let's see how it works.

 ## The Anatomy of a UTM Parameter